£

 "Everybody's an individual.
 You may hear a story about somebody else with myeloma, but it doesn't have to be your story.
 Your story will be different."

-Linda, living with myeloma since 2021
+Linda, diagnosed with myeloma in 2021

 Read Linda's story about facing the stigma of a blood cancer diagnosis.